Vojtaner/Java-BankApp_basic_OOP_training/README.md

-# Java-BankApp_basic_OOP_training

-I have created basic project for learning OOP principles in Java language.
-It is a simple BankApp where are 3 different type of accounts that can be created, each account has own menu, it means set of task.
-**Customer** can withdraw, deposit, transfer,log out.
-**Employee** can see detail of inputed bankaccount, log out.
-**Admin** can delete account, see all accounts at once,log out.

-I attached PDF file were i show all different possibilities within the programm.
+Java BankApp - Basic OOP Training
+This project serves as a fundamental exploration of Object-Oriented Programming (OOP) principles in the Java programming language.
+The BankApp is designed to simulate a simple banking system with three distinct types of accounts, each equipped with its own set of tasks.
+Separating concerns and assigning specific responsibilities to each class was one of main aims.

+**Account Types:**
+**Customer Account:**
+Withdraw funds
+Deposit funds
+Transfer funds
+Log out
+**Employee Account:**

+View details of a specified bank account
+Log out
+**Admin Account:**

+Delete an account
+View a list of all accounts
+Log out